Technigo/project-mongo-api/README.md

 - GET list of reviews by year,
 - GET ranked reviews sort from top to bottom

-To practice if the endpoints are useful I build a frontend to show the data.
+To practice if the endpoints are useful I've built a frontend to show the data.

 ## View it live